Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Results

 \subsubsection{Can LLMs generalize to bigger proofs?}

 To test whether LLMs can generalize to bigger proofs, we test the models on examples where the proof width or depth is larger than those of the in-context examples.
-As evident in Figure~\ref{fig:depth_generalization}, when shown demonstrations of proofs of depth 1, the models generalize poorly to proofs of higher depth.
-However, the models exhibit much better depth generalization when shown slightly more complex examples (depth 2).
-Due to the context length limits, we were not able to experiment with higher depths and widths.
-This is likely due to the fact that

-with train depth 1, the models do not see any demonstrations of a chain of multiple proof steps, and it is sufficient for the models to generalize from demonstrations of two steps chained together.
-On the other hand, LLMs are better at generalizing to proofs of greater width, as is shown in Figure~\ref{fig:width_generalization}, possibly because there are ample examples of long conjunctions in natural language.
+As is evident from Figure~\ref{fig:depth_width_generalization}, when shown demonstrations of proofs of depth 2, the models’ performance decreases with increasing depth.
+But this is due to the increase in the inherent difficulty of the task, as both ID and OOD accuracies decrease with increasing depth.
+Though the notable exception is GPT-3.5 on conjunction elimination, where ID accuracy remains high as OOD accuracy decreases.
+Models are able to generalize better with increasing proof width on conjunction elimination, possibly because there are ample examples of long conjunctions in natural language, but only GPT-3.5 is able to generalize to greater proof widths on conjunction introduction.